Randall Library Interlibrary Borrowing Policy

 - Current faculty and staff may choose to have items sent to their office through campus mail by selecting "Mail to Campus Address" as the delivery method in their ILLiad profile.

 - Graduate students completing degree requirements outside of the Wilmington area may set their ILLiad profile status to “Distance Ed Grad” and provide their current mailing address.
-Items will be mailed via UPS with return shipping provided.
+Items will be mailed via USPS with return shipping provided.

 Users are asked not to remove any paperwork attached to the item, as it is needed to process the item’s return.